 Students were encouraged to bring in lightweight cardboard from cereal boxes.
 We cut the cardboard into large stars and crescent moons.
 We used metallic tempera paint to paint the stars and moons.
 For coloured cardboard, it took a few coats.
 Some of the students used glitter glue or glitter paint to add some sparkle to their pieces.
 We even experimented by covering the cardboard with tin foil.
 We got mixed results and discovered we could use white glue and let it dry for twenty-four hours.

-Using a one hole punch, we punched a hole into each star or moon.
+Using a one-hole punch, we punched a hole into each star or moon.
 We used a string to tie the stars and moons in a garland.
-We used white lights strung across the front of our classroom and hung the garland on the string of lights.
+White lights were strung across the front of our classroom and we hung the garland on the string of lights.

 We made even more stars and moons and tied them to clothes hangers.
-Some students combined their projects together creating a mobile which we hung in the centre of the room and others hung their from anything we could find (the curtain rods, the random nails in the walls etc.)
+Some students combined their projects together creating a mobile.
+It was hung in the centre of the room.
+We hung others from anything we could find (the curtain rods, the random nails in the walls etc.)

 One of the families lent us a few actual battery-operated lanterns which we used as well.